Stability analysis of chaotic systems from data: Results

 Third, we investigate the angles between the CLVs.
 We assess whether the ESNs learn the long-term statistics of these quantities, but also whether, they correctly infer the distribution and fluctuations of those observables in the phase space.
 In other words, whether the ESNs learn the geometrical structure of the attractor and its tangent space.

 In Fig.~\ref{fig:L63_theta_att}, we present an analysis of the distribution of principal angles between the CLVs,

 $\theta_{a,b} \in [0^{\circ},90^{\circ}]$, on the topology of the L63 attractor.
-The attractor is well reproduced by a selected ESN (right column), compared to the target (left column).
+The attractor is well reproduced by a selected ESN (middle column), compared to the target (left column).
 The size of both trajectories is $300\tau_\lambda$.
 In this case, there are three principal angles between the CLVs; $\theta_{U,N}$ is the angle between the unstable and neutral CLV; $\theta_{U,S}$ is the angle between the unstable and stable CLV; $\theta_{N,S}$ is the angle between the neutral and stable CLV.
 The colouring of the attractor is associated with the measured $\theta_{a,b}$.
 The black and dark red colours identify small angles, i.e., regions of the attractor where near-tangencies between the CLVs occur.
-Possible tangencies between CLVs or invariant manifolds composed of CLVs (as will be discussed later for higher dimensional chaotic systems) are of significant importance, as they signify that the attractor is non-hyperbolic\cite{Ginelli2013} (see Sec.~\ref{sec:CLVs}).
+Possible tangencies between CLVs or invariant manifolds composed of CLVs (as will be discussed later for higher dimensional chaotic systems) are of significant importance, as they signify that the attractor is non-hyperbolic\cite{Ginelli2013} (see Sect.~\ref{sec:CLVs}).
+The right column is the mean absolute difference between the target and the ESN.
+The $x,y,z$ domain is discretized with 50 bins in each direction; then the mean $\theta_{a,b}$ is calculated from each of the three-dimensional bins for the $300\tau_\lambda$ long trajectory.
+Finally, the absolute difference between ESN and target is calculated for each bin.
+The plots follow the same color scheme as the colorbar, with black and dark red colors indicating $<2^\circ$ differences with a maximum of $\sim10^\circ$.
 Figure~\ref{fig:L63_theta_att} shows that the ESN is able to accurately learn the dynamics of the tangent linear space of the attractor.

 In Fig.~\ref{fig:L63_Ross_thetas_pdf}, we show the PDF of the principal angles between the three CLVs, for which there is agreement between target and ESN results in all cases for both L63 and R\"ossler, even for smaller angles.
 The non-zero count of events close to $\theta\to0$ indicates that the two considered systems are non-hyperbolic, which is consistent with the literature\cite{kuptsov2018}.